coleifer/huey/docs/api.rst

         :py:class:`EmptyData` if no data exists at the given key.
 This is to differentiate between "no data" and a stored ``None`` value.

-        .. warning:: After a result is fetched it should be removed from the store!
+        .. warning:: After a result is fetched it will be removed from the store!

     .. py:method:: flush()